the1lab/1lab/src/Cat/Displayed/BeckChevalley.lagda.md

 Explicitly, a square $fg = hk$ in $\cB$ satisfies the left Beck-Chevalley condition if for every square $f'g' = h'interp$ over $fg = hk$, if $g'$ and
 $h'$ are cartesian and $f'$ is cocartesian, then $interp$ is cocartesian.
-This is best understood diagramatically: suppose we are in a situation like the diagram below:
+This is best understood diagrammatically: suppose we are in a situation like the diagram below:

 ~~~{.quiver}